An Active-Set Algorithmic Framework for Non-Convex Optimization Problems over the Simplex: Convergence Rate Analysis

 Then, there exists $\bar k$ such that, for every iteration $k \ge \bar k$ that is a good step (i.e., it is not a drop step), we have

 where

 Moreover, for $k \ge \bar k$, we have that at most $\abs{N^+}-1$ drop steps can be performed in between two good steps. \end{theorem}

-\proof{Proof.} First, we observe that Theorem~\ref{th:estim} implies that an iteration $\tilde k$ exists such that $A^k \supseteq A^+$ and $N^k \subseteq N^+$ for $k \ge \tilde k$.
+\begin{proof} First, we observe that Theorem~\ref{th:estim} implies that an iteration $\tilde k$ exists such that $A^k \supseteq A^+$ and $N^k \subseteq N^+$ for $k \ge \tilde k$.
 Now, we show that there exists $\bar k \ge \tilde k$ such that \begin{enumerate}[(i)] \item $x^k_{A^+} = \tilde x^k_{A^+} = 0$, for all $k \ge \bar k$; \item $\nabla f(\tilde x^k)^T d^k < 0$, for all $k \ge \bar k$; \item $\displaystyle{x^* \in \argmin_{x\in \Delta_{N^k}}~ f(x)}$, for all $k \ge \bar k$. \end{enumerate} Point~(i) follows from the instructions of the algorithm and the fact that $A^k \supseteq A^+$, for $k \ge \tilde k$.
 To prove point~(ii), we proceed by contradiction.
 We assume that an infinite subsequence $\{\tilde x^k\}_K$ exists such that $\nabla f(\tilde x^k)^T d^k = 0$ for all $k \in K$.
 Recalling Remark~\ref{remark:dir}, this means that $\tilde x^k$ is stationary over $\Delta_{N^k}$ (but $\tilde x^k$ is not stationary over $\Delta$), for all $k \in K$.
 Since $N^k \subseteq N^+$ for $k \ge \tilde k$ and $f(x)$ is strongly convex on $\Delta_{N^+}$, there exists a unique point satisfying stationarity conditions over $\Delta_{N^k}$ for $k \ge \tilde k$.
 Taking into account that $A^k$ and $N^k$ are subsets of a finite set of indices and $\tilde x_{A^k}^k=0$, we have that, after a finite number of iterations, the algorithm should cycle.
 This cannot be possible as we guarantee a strict decrease in the objective function at each iteration.
 Point~(iii) follows from the fact that $A^k \subseteq \bar A$ for all $k\ge \tilde k$ and $f(x)$ is strongly convex on $\Delta_{N^+}$.

 Consequently, recalling that $d^k_{A^k} = 0$, for $k \ge \bar k$ the minimization is restricted to the variable subspace $N^k \subseteq N^+$.
-We can thus repeat the same arguments of the proof given for Theorem~$8$ in~\cite{lacoste:2015} to provide the following bound:
+We can thus repeat the same arguments of the proof given for Theorem~$8$ in~\cite{lacoste:2015} to provide the following bound for all $k \ge \bar k$:

 where the last inequality follows from the fact that $f(\tilde x^k) \le f(x^k)$.
 Moreover, we have that $\mu^{\Delta}_f(N^+) > 0$ and $C^{\Delta}_f(N^+) < \infty$ under the hypothesis we made.